 Perhaps I’ve just gotten pickier as I’ve gotten older.
 Maybe I’m more selective because of the ingredients.

 In either case, I don’t want cheap ice cream and I don’t want that low-fat/non-fat/double churned stuff that tastes like frozen milk.

 Hi, my name is Tiffany and I’m pretty sure I’m an ice cream snob.

 The Best Homemade Vanilla Bean Ice Cream

-With that said, I believe this homemade vanilla bean ice cream is the BEST vanilla bean ice cream I’ve ever had, and that should bear some weight.
+With that said, I believe this homemade vanilla bean ice cream is the BEST vanilla bean ice cream I’ve ever had, and that should bear some weight because:

-It’s creamy and rich and worth every step of sweat and muscle soreness that come from my daily run.
+- It’s creamy and rich and worth every step of sweat and muscle soreness that comes from my daily run.